Exact Quantum Dynamics, Shortcuts to Adiabaticity, and Quantum Quenches in Strongly-Correlated Many-Body Systems: The Time-Dependent Jastrow Ansatz: The time-dependent Calogero-Sutherland models

 where

-The auxiliary control field is given by Eq.~\eqref{eq:control-CSA}.
-We see that the counterdabatic driving or the parent Hamiltonian of the real-valued TIJA, Eq.~(\ref{eq:Hprime-CD}) is the same as the one found in Refs.~\cite{delcampo2013shortcuts,deffner2014classical}, which takes the advantage of the scale-invariance of the inverse square potential in the Calogero-Sutherland model.
+The auxiliary control field is given by Eq.~(\ref{eq:control-CSA}).
+We see that for counterdiabatic driving or the parent Hamiltonian of the real-valued TIJA, Eq.~(\ref{eq:Hprime-CD}) is the same as the one found in Refs.~\citep{delcampo2013shortcuts,deffner2014classical}, which takes the advantage of the scale-invariance of the inverse square potential in the Calogero-Sutherland model.